Studebaker-Packard Hawk series

 The Studebaker-Packard Hawk series were cars produced by the merged Studebaker-Packard corporation between 1956 and 1964.
 All but the 1958 Packard Hawk were badged Studebaker.
-Described by the company as "family sports cars", they were all two-door, four-seat coupes and hardtops.
+Described by the company as "family sports cars", they were all two-door, four-seat coupes or hardtops.
 They were an evolution of the long wheelbase (120") 1953 C/K models designed by Robert Bourke, lead designer with the Raymond Loewy Agency.
-The 1962 redesign as the GT Hawk was by another famed stylist, Brooks Stevens.
+The 1962 redesign as the Grand Turismo Hawk was by another famed stylist, Brooks Stevens.

 The precursor of the Hawks was the 1955 Studebaker Speedster, a special edition hardtop based on the Studebaker President with stainless steel trim above the rear window, usually fog lights on the front bumper, deluxe leather interior, a special dash and unique two tone paint combinations.
 The success of the Speedster led to the expanded line of 1956 Hawks as a competitor to the Ford Thunderbird and the Oldsmobile Starfire.